 Solution: We are implementing a system of biomedical device integration which will allow devices to transfer data directly into the electronic patient record.

-Scale of the project: Dan is responsible for delivering a model system and delivering it on one ward in each of the four Barts Health acute hospitals.
+Scale of the project: The project has grown, in the past year, from a model system on one ward in each of the four Barts Health acute hospitals to over 40 wards Trust wide.
 Dan is planning to integrate all devices on one site, St Bartholomew’s Hospital, which admits 25,000 patients yearly.
 Finally, the project is seeking funding for a whole Trust implementation to include the emergency and outpatient departments.
 This would encompass over two million patient episodes each year.

-Desired impact: The system will allow clinical teams to remove paper from the bedside, automatically alert relevant teams to patient deterioration thus reducing harm.
+Desired impact: The system will allow clinical teams to remove paper from the bedside and automatically alert relevant teams to patient deterioration thus reducing harm.
 Moreover, it will provide dashboard and audit data automatically, in the service of quality improvement.

 Progress to date: Since inception to date the system has grown from a small pilot to becoming a Trust standard.
 We now have funding to ensure that all in patient beds in 4 hospitals are covered in the next 12 months.